PrestaShop/docs/src/content/1.7/basics/introduction.md

 The driving idea is that we want our code to be more robust, more modular, and fully testable.
 The 1.6 architecture, inherited from version 1.5 and years of PrestaShop development, is not getting any younger, and its age is really starting to show.

 Using a proven and popular open-source framework will allow us to focus on our core business code (managing a cart, handling orders, calculating prices and taxes, generating invoices, etc.) with greater efficiency, while enjoying the stability of a globally recognized framework.

+In the documentation, we will refer to the 1.6 framework as the "legacy" framework, as this is a popular [designation](https://en.wikipedia.org/wiki/Legacy_system) used in the software world.